agcl-mr/Reconstruction/README.md

 ##################### Permission for usage: #####################

 The code is purely for academic and non-commercial usage.
-Please make sure you cite our work, if the code is used.
+Please make sure you cite our work if the code is used.

 This program is a research prototype and may contain bugs and flaws.
-Also, please note that it can be written in more optimized way.
+Also, please note that it can be written in a more optimized way.